Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Introduction

+The linear progress property that we use to prove deviation inequalities, was obtained by Maher and collaborators in \cite[Theorem 5.35]{CM-scl}, \cite[Theorem 1.2]{MaherTiozzo} for measures with bounded support (in the space being acted on).
+For our applications we need to deal with measures with exponential tail.
+We do not know whether the strategy of the aforementioned papers extends to this case.

+The kind of control of the geometry of random walk paths we need to establish deviation inequalities for acylindrically hyperbolic groups is reminiscent of the estimates of tracking rates in \cite{Si-tracking}.

 There is a connection between the Central Limit Theorem and the regularity of the rate of escape.
 This is a rather general fact that has little to do with hyperbolicity.
-It appears in \cite{kn:hype} in the context of random walks on hyperbolic groups with a finitely supported driving measure and we shall exploit here too.
+It appears in \cite{kn:hype} in the context of random walks on hyperbolic groups with a finitely supported driving measure and we shall exploit it here too.

-Let us mention that random walks on acylindrically hyperbolic group have been recently studied in \cite{MaherTiozzo} where it is shown that their Poisson boundary coincides with the Gromov boundary of $X$.
+Random walks on acylindrically hyperbolic group have been recently studied in \cite{MaherTiozzo} where it is shown that their Poisson boundary coincides with the Gromov boundary of $X$.
 This result was already known for hyperbolic groups, see \cite{kn:kaim}.

 {\bf Deviation inequalities}

 Using deviation inequalities, we are able to completely avoid considering any compactification of our group or the space it acts on.
 This paper is 98 per cent self-contained.
 The main proofs rely on a combination of quite elementary probabilistic and geometric arguments (not much more than Markov's inequality and the triangle inequality indeed).